-Semi-purified water has different characteristics than potable water.
+Semi-purified irrigation water has a lower quality than potable water.
 In periods of drought, re-usable water may be more or less abundant than other water supplies.
 In recognition of these potential differing circumstances, the Committee may adopt specific drought restrictions for semi-purified water customers depending on conditions.